Rapid Response Services

 Unemployment Insurance claim tips when considering filing a paper application:

-As you are aware, the fastest and most convenient way to file and process a UI claim is through UI Online.
+The fastest and most convenient way to file and process a UI claim is through UI Online.
 This option is highly recommended.
-However, there are some instances where a paper UI claim application is preferred.

-If you are considering submitting paper UI claim application ask if yourself if you have:
+If you are considering submitting a paper UI claim application, ask yourself if you have:

 If the answer is NO, it is encouraged to file a claim via the UI Online process.

-If the answer is YES to any of the above three questions, it is encouraged to file a claim using the paper UI claim application process.
-Using UI claim application DE 1101i, the form is only available in English and Spanish and is available online under How to file a Claim.
+If the answer is YES to any of the above three questions, please file a claim using the paper UI claim application process below.

 A COVID-19 Guide to Applying for Unemployment Benefits is also available to assist customers through the claim filing process.